Herbert-Lam/Slashie_Garden/README.md

 Copyright (c) Herbert Lam, Karli Li, Chi Ting Chui & Karl Chau.
 All content of this website is unreal.
 All rights are reserved.

 This project demonstrates a slashie job matching website.
-It was built by Vue.js, Java Spring Boot framework and H2 console as front-end, backend and database development.
+It was built by Vue.js, Java Spring Boot framework and H2 console as front-end, backend and database development with RESTful APIs.

 This project involves 3 stages.
 We determined 27 user stories for the whole application in the first stage.
 Then we built 14 endpoints in our backend project in stage 2.
 Finally we built the full-stack web application to meet the most 7 important user stories.
 We simply use a specific employer and an applicant to demonstrate those user stories.